Robert-Hughes/rjrssync/README.md

 Symlink targets can be specified as relative or absolute.

 Symlinks have their own modified time (which is when the link path was changed, not equal to the target's modified time).
+TODO: check this.

 rjrssync has two modes, as to whether it ignores the symlinks or syncs them as the links (see SymlinkMode enum).